jjjawad/ai-accounting-cfo/buildlog.md

 - Notes:
   - This is a pure static layout implementation; no backend integration or real data.
 Prepares the dashboard for Step 6 mock data wiring and Step 16 backend aggregation.

-### STEP 4.2 ‚Äî Transactions Screen Static Table Skeleton ‚Äî Completed
+### STEP 4.2 ó Transactions Screen Static Table Skeleton ó Completed
 - Date: December 3, 2025
 - Files CREATED:
   - frontend/components/transactions/table.tsx (if created)